What is West Wolds Slow the Flow?

 What is our Vision?

-To use nature-based solutions to reduce flooding in our area, whilst achieving multiple benefits such as improvements to biodiversity, amenity and water quality.
+To use nature-based solutions to reduce flooding in our area, whilst achieving multiple benefits such as improvements to biodiversity, amenity and soil and water quality.
 This involves working in partnership with local residents and businesses, landowners and farmers, parish and county councillors, and officers of the Flood Risk agencies: East Riding Flood Risk Management, Environment Agency, Yorkshire Water and the Ouse and Humber Internal Drainage Board (see Links).

 Please see our Position Statement (May 2021) and Terms of Reference (adopted 17 Sept 2020), as well as our Introduction to Natural Flood Management Techniques (July 2021).